 CITIZEN SCIENCE FIELD TRIPS - 2017 FIELD SEASON

 Join us for a 4 day, 4 night field trip in the Sheeprock Mountains of central Utah the Great Basin desert edge.
 We will be training/ conducting the Rapid Stream Riparian Assessment technique with the Utah Division of Wildlife Resources, to assess a degraded section of Vernon Creek, before installation of 'beaver dam analogues' to ready the stream for beaver reintroduction.
 For more details and to sign up, click below...

 Salt Lake Open Space Bat Monitoring

 To learn more about this new program in development with Utah Division of Wildlife Resources, Utah Bat Conservation Cooperative, and the Salt Lake City Open Space Program, sign up here...

 Central Wasatch Aquatic Habitat Assessments

-Join us this spring (date TBD) for the 'expert citizen scientist' training hosted at the Hogle Zoo.
+Join us this spring (April 27th 6-8 PM) for the 'expert citizen scientist' training hosted at the Hogle Zoo.
 The field season (late April-September), gives citizen scientists the opportunity to make site visits that best fit their personal schedules.
 This project continues to be applicable to state-wide efforts to better understand aquatic habitats and amphibian indicator species through collaboration with Utah Division of Wildlife Resources, U.S. Forest Service, Utah Geologic Survey, and the Hogle Zoo.
 Sign up here...